coding-jn/Wu-Tang-Name-Generator/README.md

 # Wu-Tang Name Generator 🔀

-Answer 5 questions to generate a Wu-Tang name curated for you.
+Answer 5 simple questions to generate a Wu-Tang name for yourself.

 **Live Demo:** <a href="https://wu-tang-name-jenna-nguyen.netlify.app/">Demo</a><i> for display purposes only, still needs API key for functionality</i>